uccser/cs-field-guide/docs/source/getting_started/installation.rst

     $ ./csfg start

-If this is the first time you're running this script it may take roughly 15 to 30 minutes, depending on your computer and internet speed.
+If this is the first time you're running this script it will need to build system images.
+This may take roughly 15 to 30 minutes, depending on your computer and internet speed.

 Once the `./csfg start` command has completed, you will need to run the update command.
 Type the following into your terminal:

     .. code-block:: bash